-There's a Joni Mitchell album that I've come to love called Wild Things Run Fast.
-She wrote it at the beginning of the Reagan era, about her new husband (her bass player, Larry Klein).
-At the time of release, she said it was a "romantic album for unromantic times".
-And that's sort of how I feel about this album, which I started writing in the second half of 2016 – the year of Brexit, the year so many of my heroes died, and which culminated in myself and my partner, crestfallen, in New York City on the night that Trump was elected.
-If 2016 seemed dark from beginning to end, it was against that backdrop that I started working on a set of songs about light, warmth, memory, friendship, and the beauty of the late summer and early autumn, which was then further refined during a brief period spent in California in 2017 where, in a reflective mood after a cancer scare, many of the lyrics for the album were written.
+Daniel started writing the songs that make up 'The Dream Of The Red Sails' in the second half of 2016 – “the year of Brexit, the year so many of my heroes died” – a year which culminated in Daniel, crestfallen, in New York City on the night that Trump was elected.
+If 2016 seemed dark from beginning to end, it was against that backdrop that he started working on a set of songs about memory, friendship, warmth, and the beauty of the late summer and early autumn – a set of songs which was refined during a period spent in California in 2017 where, in a reflective mood after a cancer scare, many of the lyrics for the album were written.